SimpelMe/ffmpeg-leveler/README.md

 6. Translator gated
 7. PA levelled

+__Currently if switching from one to another audio stream it takes about 12 seconds until the new audio is playing.__ This is a known issue.

 ## Note
 If you need some audio files you can use the following ones, which are from the __Infrastructure Review__ at 35c3 in Leipzig 2009.